US firm FIS buys Worldpay for US$35 billion in payments deal bonanza

 FIS and Worldpay combined will have annual revenue of about US$12 billion and adjusted core earnings of about US$5 billion.

-"Vantiv had yet to realise all the synergies from the Worldpay merger but FIS's offer was too good to be refused," a source close to the deal said.
+"Vantiv had yet to realize all the synergies from the Worldpay merger but FIS's offer was too good to be refused," a source close to the deal said.

-Shares in Worldpay, which has provided payment processing services for more than 40 years, were up 10.3 percent at US$108.9 and Fidelity's were up marginally at US$109 at 1406 GMT.
+Shares in Worldpay, which has provided payment processing services for more than 40 years, rose 9.8 percent and Fidelity's edged down 0.7 percent late Monday afternoon.

 "Parking the two companies together gives the enlarged business a very strong position by which to play the structural growth in digital payments.
 They will be able to provide clients a wider portfolio of services," Russ Mould, investment director at AJ Bell, said.